mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 What content management system is imreallynotbatman.com likely using?

-We need to aim for the destination web server, imreallynotbatman.com and its http status response, '200'.
+####**Approach**

+To know the CMS that the domain was using, it's important to know that the vulnerability scanner could have found the CMS name with the help of http status code '200', 'success', as it would probe for the CMS directories and the attacker could confirm this by seeing the status code.

-After doing log analysis, we found that the web server's IP is '192.168.250.70'.
+Because of this, the web server's IP was needed and after doing log analysis, it was found the web server's IP being '192.168.250.70'.

 ```
 index=botsv1 src =40.80.148.42 imreallynotbatman (dest="192.168.250.70") sourcetype=stream:http status=200